+#3.
+They clear the brain of toxins.
 Berries have also been found to promote autophagy – the brain’s natural housekeeping mechanism.
-To evaluate the ability of the berries to clear toxic accumulation in the brain, researchers from the Human Nutrition Research Center on Aging at Tufts University fed rats a steady berry diet for 2 months.
+To evaluate the ability of the berries to clear toxic accumulation in the brain, researchers from the Human Nutrition Research Center on Aging at Tufts University fed rats a steady berry diet for two months.
 The researchers then exposed the rats to radiation and looked at the effects on their brains.
 After 30 days, the berry-fed rats experienced significant protection against the radiation compared to the control group.

+#4.
+They dilate and relax blood vessels improving intimacy response.
 Berries have also been shown to relax blood vessels.
 The health benefits of this are twofold: First, consuming raspberries and blueberries can help regulate blood pressure levels.
 Second, they can be used as a natural remedy for impotency because relaxation of blood vessels paves the way for enhanced blood circulation.
 Berries are also good sources of fiber, which can help in flushing out excessive cholesterol levels, the failure of which can increase the risk for both heart disease and impotence in men.

+#5.
+They reduce your cancer risk.
 Blueberries and raspberries are truly anti-cancer fruits.
 Multiple studies have proven their ability to both prevent and fight many forms of this dreaded disease, and such properties should be utilized to the fullest!
 For example, a major component of blueberries called pterostilbene, has been found to protect against colon cancer.
 And, raspberries contain ellagitannins, which are converted in the body to ellagic acid.
 Ellagic acid is a powerful chemical that kills breast cancer cells.
 Both blueberries and raspberries have been shown to stimulate apoptosis (death) of human cancer cells including oral cancer, cervical cancer, prostate cancer and others.[7-10]

 These berries really don’t mess around when it comes to maintaining good health so be sure to stock up!
 Try to eat a minimum of 1 to 3 cups of berries daily.
 You can add your berries to juices, smoothies or even on top of your favorite salads.
 Also, keep in mind that berries sprayed with toxic herbicides and pesticides can do more harm than good.
 So, the best way to avoid these pesticides is to buy organic produce.